Lots of vegetables

-As of June 18, 2020, Purple Carrot wants to reassure customers that despite the ongoing Coronavirus (COVID-19) pandemic, the service will continue to deliver meals to customers as scheduled, although anomalies may occur.
+As of August 27, 2020, Purple Carrot wants to reassure customers that despite the ongoing Coronavirus (COVID-19) pandemic, the service is continuing to deliver meals to customers as scheduled, although anomalies may occur in the first week.
 Visit the Coronavirus FAQ on their website for more details.

 Purple Carrot launched in 2014, just a few years after companies like Plated, Blue Apron, and Hello Fresh first introduced the U.S. to the concept of plant-based, quick-to-make meal kits delivered right to your door.
 While other meal kit companies are geared toward omnivores, with a few vegetarian options tossed in the mix, Purple Carrot offers a fully plant-based alternative.
 Recipes use no animal products and are ready in about 30 minutes, making it easy to add plant-based meals to your dinnertime lineup whether you’re a full-time vegan or just want to eat healthier a few times a week.
 We recently gave Purple Carrot a try to see if the meals are actually good, or just good for you.
 Read on to find out what we thought.

 How It Works: Great for Couples and Preppers

 Purple Carrot is a meal kit subscription service that delivers all the ingredients needed to prepare the meals each week.
 When we first signed up we had to choose between a two-serving plan that ships three or four meals a week, and a four-serving plan that ships two or three meals a week.
 As the company states, it can be great for a small household of meal-preppers who want to stock their fridge with meals for the week.